luigi055/algorithms-and-data-structures/src/data-structures/linked-list/doubly-linked-list/README.md

 Doubly Linked List is **almost** identical to Singly Linked Lists except every node has another pointer, to the **previous** node!

+The usage of prev pointers makes it possible to move/iterate backwards at the expense of two-times memory usage requirement as now each vertex records one additional pointer.
+The positive side effect of this ability to move backwards is now we can address the weak removal at tail case of the Singly Linked List.

 ## Comparisons with Singly Linked Lists

 - Better for finding nodes and can be done in half the time.